WhyNotNatural

 Stress

 Both positive and negative life events can increase stress levels.
-Chronic stress may affect sleep quality and overall energy.
+Chronic stress may affect sleep quality and overall well-being.

 Anxiety